sowcow/blog/content/posts/city-lights.md

 Touching story.
 Wery well played.
 Enjoyed the comedy.

 Charlie had his own independent studio at the time of shooting.
-And compared to earlier short silent comedy that I have had an opportunity to check.
+And compared to the earliest short silent comedy that I have had an opportunity to check.
 This definetly looks like more serios work.
 Surely you get what is expected - extremely comical scenes.
 And you get more variability because of length.